Darthan184/Custom-Challenges-SFS1/README.md

 "stepType" : {string value} (required)
 * The type of step.
 Possible values:
 * "Multi" - all of the specified steps in any order
-    * note buggy - SFS seems to forget the progress in some cases.
     * does not support the "Impact" step type as a sub-step.

 * "Any" - any one of the specified steps
     * does not support the "Impact" step type as a sub-step.

 * "Any_Landmarks" - a number of landmarks in any order
-    * note buggy - SFS seems to forget the progress in some cases

 * "Downrange" - used if landed a minimum distance from the current(?) launch pad .
 Effect on planets without a current launchpad is unclear.
 * "Height" - used for altitude reached.
-* "Impact" - impact at a minumum velocity, unclear how this works
+* "Impact" - impact at a minimum velocity, unclear how this works
 * "Land" - land on this planet
 * "Orbit" - orbit this planet using SFS orbit classifications
 * "CustomOrbit" - orbit this planet with the specified orbital parameters.
 N.B. this does not appear to work for the Sun for some reason - will need expermentation.